 Since we have only one car, we’ve split up.
 Asher and I were dropped off at the northern end of the route, while Marc drove with Gary and Yitzhak to the southern end and started there.
 Here under the tamarisk Marc hands Asher the keys.
 When we get to the end, we’ll drive Marc’s car back to pick up the others.
 We estimate that we have three to four hours more to walk.
 It’s time to get up.

 I shoulder my pack and rise slowly to my feet.
 I mutter a curse under my breath and take a step, then another.
 Each step sends pain shooting through my body.
 My right ankle is stiff and my foot twisted so that I can only walk on the distal, outward edge.
 This is no surprise-it happens every time I hike.
 At the age of 40, thirteen years ago, I contracted a serious illness that resulted, among other things, in the amputation of all my toes.
-Toelessness placed unnatural demands and pressures on muscles and joints, and one result was severe arthritis in my right ankle.
+Toelessness placed unnatural demands and pressures on muscles and joints, causing many a visit to a neck pain chiropractic center as one result was severe arthritis in my right ankle.
 Because of this, I tend to walk with a limp and it puts pressure on other parts of my body, which then led to back pain.
 This is opened a whole new can of worms for me and means that I now struggle sleeping due to the pain in my back.
 If you are unaware, this article on How Back Pain Affects Sleep will explain why this happens.
 The pain, which is most severe after a rest stop, is the price I know I will pay when I go on a hike.
 But, to add injury to insult, I’ve also developed a large blister on the ball of my left foot, so I can only walk on its outside edge as well.

 I grit my teeth and hobble south like a cowboy with rickets.